theshingstar030818/parse-push-plugin/README.md

 #### Foreground vs. Background

-   *Android*: Mimics the iOS behavior and create a notification in the system tray when app is off or in background.
+   *Android*: Mimic the iOS behavior and create a notification in the system tray when app is off or in background.
 When app is in foreground, PN payloads are forwarded via the `receivePN` and `receivePN:customEvt` events.

    *iOS*: Forward the PN payload to javascript in foreground mode.
 When app inactive or in background, iOS holds PNs in the tray.
 Only when the user opens these PNs would we have access and forward them to javascript.